Jodie Harris is an Australian Actress, Singer and Voice Artist.

 Jodie holds a Graduate Diploma of Psychological Science and incorporates this scientific knowledge into her more holistic teaching practice.
 She is inspired by the positive influence creativity has on one's overall well-being, in particular vocal expression through singing.

-With Italian/Australian heritage, Jodie grew up along the Murray River in North West Victoria.
+With Italian/Irish heritage, Jodie grew up along the Murray River in North West Victoria.
 There she attended singing, dance, piano and acting lessons from a young age and made the most of what was on offer in a small country town - from performing in one-act play festivals to country music festivals, she gained diverse performance experience which still serves her today.

 Jodie is a proud member of Actor’s Equity.